ludlows/BALL/README.md

 This is the BALL-1.1.1 bugs-free version.

 I fixed some bugs.
-All rights are reserved by Ball-Project teem.
+All rights are reserved by Ball-Project team.

 ## Install